nus-cs2113-AY2223S2/ip/docs/README.md

 ### Feature- Delete Tasks

-With the command: "delete 1"
+With the command: "**delete** 1"
-The first task is deleted.
+The first task is deleted, as the number 1 represents the index of the task to delete.

 Expected Outcome: